mvied/wordpress-https/readme.txt

 2. Force SSL checkbox added to add/edit posts screen

 == Changelog ==
+= 3.4.2 =
+* [Bug] Patch issue causing insecure content errors.
+If you are still having issues after updating, please revert to 3.4.0 and let me know in the support forum.
 = 3.4.1 =
 * [Feature] Content Fixer is now optional in the plugin settings.
 This option should be on by default and is the preferred method to use the plugin.
 * [Feature] Output buffering optional via `wordpress_https_parser_ob` filter. <a href="https://github.com/mvied/wordpress-https/issues/56">#56</a>